 Search Encrypt Has Better Privacy By Default Than DuckDuckGo

 Search Encrypt and DuckDuckGo are both “private search engines”.
-Neither Search Encrypt nor DuckDuckGo tracks their users’ data.
+Both Search Encrypt and DuckDuckGo work to minimize tracking on the internet.
 There is a key privacy issue that we found with DuckDuckGo that Search Encrypt solves.

 We’ve discussed encryption before, and Search Encrypt is serious about it (encryption is in our name).
-By using end-to-end encryption your search term can’t be found by looking in your browser history or anywhere else.
+By using advanced encryption your search term can’t be found by looking in your browser history or anywhere else on your computer.

 Read More: How Does Search Encrypt Work?